Exodus: Of Laws and LoveSample

 Do you see a pattern?
 The cost of restitution is always a lot more than the original wrong.
 Why would God raise the stakes so high?
 For one thing, it was to prevent wrongdoing.
 If people knew the price of their crimes beforehand was so incredibly high, they were less likely to follow through on committing them.

 So, what’s the point?
 For starters, don’t do what’s wrong!
-Understand this principle and decide that the cost just isn’t worth it.
+Understand this principle and decide the cost isn’t worth it.
 Secondly, if there are wrongs in your past that require restitution, get ahead of things by proactively making them right with whomever you may have wronged.
-And lastly, if there are wrongs you can’t make right, go before God and confess them under the covering of His mercy and grace.
+Lastly, if there are wrongs you can’t make right, go before God and confess them under the covering of His mercy and grace.
 He can and will set right all our wrongs when we confess them by virtue of what Christ did on the cross for us.

 “If we confess our sins, He is faithful and just to forgive us our sins and to cleanse us from all unrighteousness.”—1 John 1:9 (NKJV)